 - Currency Exchange - Travelex has foreign exchange counters at Terminals A (airside near TGIF), B (landside and airside) and C (airside).

-- Food / Dining - There are many dining options landside and airside.
+- Food & Drinks - There are many dining options landside and airside.
 Subway (located in Terminal B, landside) is open 24 hours.
 Eat before you go through to security.
 Food airside is very expensive.
 I paid $10 for a water and ham sandwich.
 Yikes!

 - Information Desk - Information not available